Parasite Eve (novel): Plot

 Eve influences Toshiaki to grow some of Kiyomi's liver cells in his lab in sufficient quantities to provide Eve with an independent body, he thinks that he is doing this as an experiment using different cultures of the liver cells.
 Forming some of the cells into a body, Eve possesses Toshiaki's assistant Sachiko Asakura and intermittently takes control of Asakura to work upon the cultures.
 Eventually, she takes control of Asakura during a conference presentation speech and announces her presence.
 Leaving Asakura's body, she returns to the lab.
 Toshiaki pursues her, and she rapes him in the form of Kiyomi to capture some of his sperm, which she uses to fertilize an egg of her own production.
 Moving to the hospital, she implants this egg in Mariko's womb.
-The egg develops into a child that is born almost immediately.
+The egg develops into a child that is born almost immediately and grows into an adult form seconds after birth.

 Eve anticipates that her child will be able to consciously change its genetic code, thus being an infinitely adaptable "perfect life form" capable of replacing humanity and similar life-forms.
 Mariko's body will be host to a new race of these life-forms.

-The experiment fails, since Toshiaki's sperm carry a separate line of "male" mitochondria (inherited through sperm) that will be wiped out in the new order; these resist the change by fighting for control of the child's body, causing it to switch between male and female forms.
-The child dies; Toshiaki also dies, merging his body with the child's to control the bursts of psychokinetic-like power it gives out in its death throes that threaten to kill many people.
+The experiment fails, since Toshiaki's sperm carry a separate line of "male" mitochondria inherited through sperm that will be wiped out in the new order; these resist the change by fighting for control of the child's body, causing it to switch between male and female forms.
+Toshiaki sacrifices himself by merging his body with the child's causing them both to die and to control the bursts of psychokinetic-like power it gives out in its death throes that threaten to kill many people.

 In the novel's epilogue, it is revealed that some samples of the Eve cells in Toshiaki's lab survived.
 However, they are destroyed shortly after being found.

 Development and inspiration

 Sena had a background in pharmacology and his day job consisted of testing mitochondria with various drugs for their ability to convert fatty acids into energy.
-A television documentary he viewed got him to think about the idea that the mitochondria had a will of their own and did not feel like keeping themselves up with the end of their symbiotic relationship.
+A television documentary he viewed got him thinking about the idea that mitochondria had a will of their own and did not feel like keeping up their end of the symbiotic relationship.

 Release and reception

 The original book, Parasite Eve by Hideaki Sena, became the first winner of the Japan Horror Novel Award.
 It was later translated into English by Tyran Grillo for Vertical Inc. and released in December 2005.

-Library Journal noted that "Sena's work in pharmacology and microbiology lends this Japanese import a sense of discovery and fear that resonates when new science is not fully understood." and recommended the book to science fiction and horror fans who had enjoyed Suzuki Koji's The Ring and films like White Noise.
+Library Journal noted that "Sena's work in pharmacology and microbiology lends this Japanese import a sense of discovery and fear that resonates when new science is not fully understood", and recommended the book to science fiction and horror fans who had enjoyed Suzuki Koji's The Ring and films like White Noise.